nik312123/shepherd/README.md

 * V-Calendar: A datetime picker plugin for creating and editing notes
 * vue-tags-input: A tags input component for adding and editing tags on notes and views
 * vue-js-toggle-button: A nice looking toggle button vue component for switching values on and off.
+* fuse.js: for client-side searching
+* no-darkreader: disables darkmode extention on our app
+*

 **If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that